Amity University-Noida Law Admissions 2026

 The university conducted the All India Law Entrance Test on December 8, 2024, in offline mode.
-The AILET LLM cut-off 2025 will be released separately by the university.
+The AILET LLM cut-off 2025 was released separately by the university.
 NLU Delhi invites candidates for counselling in the ratio of three times the number of seats based on the scores obtained in AILET 2025.
 The university offers 110 seats for its BA LLB programme through AILET.

 Candidates can check the AILET 2025 cut-off by following the steps given below